mix/Tugh/README.md

     callbackURI: "myapp://custom")
 ```

-Then, when you construct your Twitter request, you add this to `Authorize` in your request header.
+Then, when you construct your Twitter request, you add this to `Authorization` in your request header.

 ### License